-Most fiberglass bathtubs are 5 foot rectangles like porcelain tubs.
+Most fiberglass bathtubs are 5 foot rectangles.
 If that describes the size of your tub, the cost to refinish is $350.
 However, fiberglass tubs can also be molded into a unit where the tub and surrounding walls become one molded piece.
 Fiberglass tubs can also be round or oval-shaped garden tubs, with or without jets.

 Our pricing is based on a white or off-white finish, but if you want another color, you can choose from our solid color finishes.
-You'll notice there are no dark colors offered because we do not refinish in dark colors.
-That's because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can and will be seen on a dark surface.
+You'll notice there are no dark colors offered because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can and will be seen on a dark surface.

-If you don't need a special order color and are just trying to match the color to an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.
+If you don't need a special order color and are just trying to match the existing color to a toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.

-If you have a fiberglass shower, the best way to spruce it up is to have it refinished, especially if the finish has gotten dull.
+If you have a fiberglass shower, the best way to spruce it up is to have it refinished, especially if the finish has become dull.

-Showers can be any size or shape, so we will need pictures and measurements for the length and width of the shower walls and the shower floor in order to give you an accurate bid.
+Showers can be any size or shape, so we will need pictures, and measurements for the length and width of the shower walls, as well as dimensions of the shower floor to get you an accurate bid.

 There are times when the walls of your shower still look good, but the fiberglass floor you stand on looks really bad.
-That's no problem, because we can refinish just the shower floor without having to refinish the shower walls.
-To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5.
+That's no problem, because we can refinish just the shower floor without having to refinish the shower walls, if the two pieces are separate (not one molded piece).